 - Strengthen the link between VET – including higher VET and continuing vocational training – and innovation actors and systems.

 Skilling up the Western Balkans agri-food sector: greening, digitalising

-From 2022 onwards, the ETF will focus on support to peer networks and partnerships to foster SME productivity through productivity-enhancing skills, innovation, technology transfer and applied research.
-In 2022–25, the focus will be on the Western Balkan region where the link between VET and innovation actors and systems needs to be strengthened to meet the criteria of the single market.
+From 2022 onwards, the ETF focuses on support to peer networks and partnerships to foster SME productivity through productivity-enhancing skills, innovation, technology transfer and applied research.
+In 2022–25, we focus on the Western Balkan region where the link between VET and innovation actors and systems needs to be strengthened to meet the criteria of the single market.

-In 2022, baseline research will be conducted across the six Western Balkan economies.
-A cross-regional priority area for smart specialisation will be selected for the pilot and narrowed to a sub-sector for a meaningful peer exchange for SMEs.
+In 2022, baseline research was conducted across the six Western Balkan economies.
+A cross-regional priority area for smart specialisation was selected for the pilot and narrowed to a sub-sector for a meaningful peer exchange for SMEs.
 The baseline research covers three key areas.

 - Mapping of existing networks and support mechanisms for SMEs in the sub-sector.
 This includes an analysis of the role of intermediary bodies in continuing vocational training.

 - Analysis of SME skills needs in the sub-sector, how these needs are met, skills trends and gaps, and relatedness of skills.

 - Analysis of the configuration of national and sub-sectorial systems of innovation, the linkages between research, industry and other private sector actors in the sub-sector, as well as a mapping of vocational schools’ capabilities, expertise and experience on technology transfer and applied research.

 Since 2020, the ETF has been working in the Rivne region of Ukraine to analyse and address the skills implications of smart specialisation in woodworking and furniture manufacturing (summary report).
 Innovation in this industrial sector is crucial to sustain competitiveness and drive market growth.

 The furniture industry is dominated by micro enterprises and SMEs.
 Innovation generally focuses on: